eProsima/Fast-DDS/examples/cpp/hello_world/README.md

 All the example available flags can be queried running the executable with the ``-h`` or ``--help`` flag.

-## Expected output
+### Expected output

-Regardless of which application is run first, since the published will not start sending that until a subscriber is discovered, the expected output both for publishers and subscriber is a first displayed message acknowledging the match, followed by the amount of samples sent or received until Ctrl+C is pressed.
+Regardless of which application is run first, since the publisher will not start sending data until a subscriber is discovered, the expected output both for publishers and subscribers is a first displayed message acknowledging the match, followed by the amount of samples sent or received until Ctrl+C is pressed.

 ### Hello world publisher